MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

    :::image type="content" border="true" source="./media/how-to-certificate-based-authentication/certificate.png" alt-text="Screenshot of sign-in with certificate.":::

-   If you enabled other authentication methods like Phone sign-in or security keys, users may see a different sign-in screen.
+   If you enabled other authentication methods like Phone sign-in or security keys, users might see a different sign-in screen.

    :::image type="content" border="true" source="./media/how-to-certificate-based-authentication/alternative.png" alt-text="Screenshot of the alternative sign-in.":::